 Though both scales have proven to be very durable in a café environment, Acaia Lunar still wins my heart as the best allround coffee scale.

-The smaller dimensions fit perfectly on the espresso drip tray, and the espresso modes works well (it’s rare that it misses a shot).
+The smaller dimensions fit perfectly on the espresso drip tray, and the espresso modes work well (it’s rare that it misses a shot).

-The Lunar has also been a good performer, when it comes to manual brewing.
-In spite of being small, it can still hold the 6-cup Chemex without any difficulties reading the display.
-The challenge is when you have a range server with a wider bottom like my Brewista carafe.
+The Lunar has also been a good performer regarding manual brewing.
+Despite being small, it can still hold the 6-cup Chemex without difficulty reading the display.
+The challenge is having a range server with a wider bottom, such as my Brewista carafe.

-The smaller dimensions of the Lunar is also a big plus for travelling.
+The smaller dimensions of the Lunar are also a big plus for traveling.
 It has become my reliable travel partner for brewing coffee everywhere.

 Acaia Scale Review Conclusion

-I guess by now I have almost collected all the different Acaia scales.
-For me the brand has already proven that it has what it takes to serve the needs of the specialty coffee community.
+By now, I have almost collected all the different Acaia scales.
+For me, the brand has already proven that it has what it takes to serve the needs of the specialty coffee community.

-I’m still keeping an eye on the Acaia team to see what they come up with next time, but if I have to choose, Acaia Lunar will be my best buddy when it comes to diving down the bottomless ocean of coffee brewing.
+I’m still keeping an eye on the Acaia team to see what they come up with next time, but if I have to choose, Acaia Lunar will be my most reliable buddy when diving down the bottomless ocean of coffee brewing.

-Of course, there will always be other competitors with a different value proposition.
-However, all Acaia variants has their own unique capabilities, and for me it’s still the most suitable among the brands that I have tried.
+Of course, there will always be other competitors with different value propositions.
+However, all Acaia variants have their own unique capabilities, and for me, it’s still the most suitable among the brands that I have tried.